Meitei inscriptions: Pamheiba Stone Inscription of Bangai Range

 In a rare discovery which is one of its kinds in the History of Manipur, a stone inscription was discovered at the present day Bangai Range in the interior hill area of Pherzawl district, near the confluence of Tuivai and Barak River.
 The later was known as Gwai River by the Manipuris.

 The uniqueness of this inscription lies in the fact that the stone provides illustration of weapons and several equipments used in warfare.
 This is perhaps the sole inscription which provides crucial clues of the weapons employed by the troops of medieval Manipur, thereby assuming tremendous importance in the study of the ancient past.

 According to some decipherable section of the stone which faces eastern direction, it was raised by King Pamheiba in the early 18th century.
 The inscription though written in Meitei script includes certain words associated with Hinduism.
 Unfortunately, centuries of negligence, several portions have been damaged and continue to be in the process of degeneration, according to archaeologist Mutua Bahadur.

 Located at some 295 km from capital Imphal, in modern-day Bangai range, the inscription measures 58 X 56 cm.

-It was during the reign of King Pamheiba that the erstwhile Manipuri kingdom reached the zenith of her power and engaged in numerous battles against the then Tripuri kingdom and the vast Burmese Empire for which Manipur had to endure severe repercussion after the demise of Pamheiba.
+It was during the reign of King Pamheiba that the erstwhile Manipuri kingdom reached the zenith of her power and engaged in numerous battles against the then Tripuri kingdom and the vast Toungoo Empire for which Manipur had to endure severe repercussion after the demise of Pamheiba.

 A drawing of Kohima Stone by Sir James Johnstone, of Pamheiba's stone inscription which was discovered at top of Bangai Range, illustration showed several weapons used by the then Manipuri troops which supposedly composed of ethnic Meitei and its hill based ethnic groups.

 Prof. Gangmumei Kabui in his History of Manipur states that at least 10000 hill tribes were part of Pamheiba's grand 30000 strong Manipuri troops that raided Burma.
 The Pamheiba inscription distinguishes itself from other rock edicts.
 The illustration showed pictures of spears, bows, elephants, horses, the dart weapon – Arambai and Nongmei Ashubi.

 Manipur Royal Chronicle, Cheitharol Kumbaba, corroborates the narration of Pamheiba's inscription which was raised during his battle against the Tripuris known to Manipuris as Takhel.
 It stated that Pamheiba and his troops made their camp at this site to establish his authority in the interior area now located in Pherzawl district.
 The Royal Chronicle termed the Bangai Range as "Mangaitang Chingsang".
 It stated that Pamheiba in 1734 camped at this site in his victorious war against the Tripuris, as per Mutua Bahadur.